Chapter 5 R Coding Basics

 ## 6 3

-Here we see that the data is stored in a tidy format, which is to say each column is a variable and each row is an observation.
+In this data frame, each column is a variable and each row is an observation.
 So reading the first row, we know that the Toronto 60430 station on 2018-07-01 at midnight measured ambient O3 concentrations of 46 ppm (Note the concentration column isn’t printed due to width).
-The concept of tidy data is important and is integral to working in R. It’s discussed further in Tidying Your Data.
-Lastly, R will only output a small chunk of our data for us to see.
-If you’d like to see it in full, go the the Environment pane and double click on the airPol data.
+Using head will only output a small chunk of our data for us to see.
+If you’d like to see it in full, go to the Environment pane and double-click on the airPol variable.

 R has several other data structures.
 They aren’t as frequently used, but it’s worth being aware of their existence.
 Other structures include:

-• Vectors, which contain multiple elements of the same type; either numeric, character (text), logical, or integer.
+• Vectors, which contain multiple elements of the same type; either numeric, character, logical, or integer.
 Vectors are created using c(), which is short for combine.
 A data frame is just multiple vectors arranged into columns.
 Some examples of vectors are shown below.

 num <- c(1, 2, 3, 4, 5)